Students Rights and Responsibilities Handbook

 Prohibition of Secret Societies, Gangs, Hate Groups

-Secret societies, gangs, hate groups, and similar organizations or groups that advocate hatred, discrimination, or violence on any basis are inconsistent with the fundamental values and educational environment of TTSD and are prohibited by ORS 339.885.
-Likewise, the activities of such groups and their members are prohibited in District facilities and at school functions.
-Such prohibited activities include, but are not limited to:
+Secret societies, gangs, hate groups, and similar organizations or groups that advocate hatred, discrimination, or violence on any basis are inconsistent with TTSD values and are prohibited by state law (ORS 339.885).
+Activities of such groups and their members are prohibited in District facilities and at school functions, including, but not limited to:

 - the congregation of members.